lhao03/lhao03.github.io/content/blog/papers/compsci/critical/computer-on-fire.md

 # 14 Skills with not set you free
-{{ quote(text="However, like the majority of skills training programs directed at marginalized youth in contemporary India, the Seelampur program produced precarious and low-paid workers at the fringes of the information economy.", author="Janet Abbate", link="https://mitpress.mit.edu/books/your-computer-fire", source="Your Computer is on Fire"
+{{ quote(text="However, like the majority of skills training programs directed at marginalized youth in contemporary India, the Seelampur program produced precarious and low-paid workers at the fringes of the information economy.", author="Sreela Sarkar", link="https://mitpress.mit.edu/books/your-computer-fire", source="Your Computer is on Fire"
 )}}

-- focus on entrepreneurial individual deflected attention from responsiblity of government and an unprotected labor market
+- focus on entrepreneurial individual deflected attention from responsibility of government and an unprotected labor market
   - new risks of exploitation that functioned through deception and opportunism

 {{ quote(text="If leisure, creativity, and complex human emotions are intermeshed with work, then it becomes increasingly difficult for individuals to discern exploitative risks of labor and to practice resistance or moments of refusal to work.",